MudasirIrshad/Typescript/Projects_typescript/README.md

-All Typescripts projects will be uploded here.
+All Typescript projects will be uploaded here.